Public Health Sciences Services

 The Department of Public Health Sciences offers core services in the areas of research computing and data management, as well as collaboration and consultation in biostatistics, epidemiology and health services research, to researchers and students.

-Research Computing develops and supports Information Technology solutions for the research and educational missions as well as for operational requirements of the Department and the College of Medicine.
+Research Computing develops and supports Information Technology solutions for the research and educational missions as well as the operational requirements of the Department of Public Health Sciences.

-The Research Computing Section also provides IT infrastructure and support services for the Department's Data Coordinating Center activities for large multi-center clinical trials funded by the National Institutes of Health (NIH).
+Collectively, the Research Computing teams provide IT infrastructure and support services for the Department's Data Coordinating Center activities for large multi-center clinical trials funded by the National Institutes of Health (NIH).

-The applications group designs and authors specialized, custom database-driven applications to collect clinical trial information and provide numerous services to meet the needs of a variety of clients.
-The group has experience in database development on Oracle, SQL, MySQL and Access platforms and will work with groups or individuals to design and deploy a database application suitable for the customer’s needs.
-In addition, the applications group currently maintains over eight discrete, complex web sites in support of Public Health Sciences, the College of Medicine and several clinical trials.
-PSUCOM Departments or personnel with specialized research project needs are encouraged to contact the Research Computing Manager for further details.
+The applications development team designs and authors specialized, custom database-driven applications to collect clinical trial information and provide numerous services to meet the needs of a variety of clients.
+The group has experience in application and database development on multiple platforms and will work with groups or individuals to design and deploy a database application suitable for the customer's needs.

-In addition, the Data Management Section provides ongoing data management services for many clinical research projects within the College of Medicine, Lehigh Valley Hospital and Health Network, and Penn State’s main campus at University Park.
-Another area of responsibility includes all data management activities as part of the DPHS Data Coordinating Center (DCC) for large multi-center clinical research networks established by the National Institutes of Health.
+In addition, the Data Management Section provides ongoing data management services for many clinical research projects within the College of Medicine, Penn State's main campus at University Park and DPHS Data Coordinating Center (DCC) for large multi-center clinical research networks established by the National Institutes of Health.

 - Consulting with researchers during the grant application process by developing a data management plan and identifying resources that are appropriate for the research project.

-- Designing forms to facilitate the collection and tracking of data, subjects, study drugs, biological specimens, and study procedures.
+- Designing case report forms and data collection instruments (paper and electronic) to facilitate the collection and tracking of data, subjects, study drugs, biological specimens, and study procedures.

 - Performing all data processing tasks such as entering data, verifying data, identifying problem data, generating queries to clinical staff, editing data, preparing data for statistical analysis, tracking subject recruitment and accrual, and tracking protocol violations.